andrevidela/Research-report/Thesis/index.md

    case !(check_timestamp success) of
 ```

-We’ve seen that read-only variables have been a topic for linearly typed system with _Linear Types can change the world_\cite{linear_types_update}, where linear read-only variables are allowed within some restriction on their scope.
-It would be interesting to implement a similar set of rules, adapted for QTT, that allows multiple use of linear types as long as they are read-only and our `%mutating` implementation to differentiate between read-only and mutating functions.
+We’ve seen that read-only variables have been a topic for linearly typed systems with _Linear Types can change the world_\cite{linear_types_update}, where linear read-only variables are allowed within some restriction on their scope.
+It would be interesting to implement a similar set of rules, adapted for QTT, that allows multiple uses of linear types as long as they are read-only and our `%mutating` implementation to differentiate between read-only and mutating functions.

 \newpage

 # Conclusion

-I have learned a lot during this master project.
+I have learned a lot during this Master's project.
 Not only about linear types, quantitative types, graded modal types, containers, categories, optimisation techniques, benchmarking, program safety, compiler design and implementation, etc.

 But I also learned about myself and how I best approach research topics.
 Research is not an activity to carry out alone, it is not a mindless job, and it is not limited to the ivory tower that is higher education.
-I learned that I do my best research work when I explore the paths that opens in the forest of knowledge after clearing one of them.
+I learned that I do my best research work when I explore the paths that open in the forest of knowledge after clearing one of them.
 I would never have understood graded modalities if I wasn’t distracted by semirings.
 I would never have understood semirings if I wasn’t frustrated porting some code to Idris2 and noticing the limitations of `0`, `1` and `ω`.
 I would have never started porting code to Idris2 if I wasn’t looking for an escape from writing tests for my performance improvements.

 While this behaviour is dangerous, in that it can result in nothing of value produced, it also taught me the importance of having a strong and reliable support group.
-Friends, both in research and otherwise, focus the mind, which results in a more focused work.
+Friends, both in research and otherwise, focus the mind, which results in more focused work.
 Finally, research is not something one can _tune out of_, thoughts linger, ideas sprawl out of control and new connections are drawn during every event of daily life.
-I have discovered that sharing my research through teaching has been an extremely effective mean to contextualise my work and to put boundaries between personal and research life.
+I have discovered that sharing my research through teaching has been an extremely effective means to contextualise my work and to put boundaries between personal and research life.

 Quantitative types, just like me, still have a long way to go.
 The work displayed here is only a minuscule sliver of what can be done, and needs to be done, for them to become commercially significant.
 In line with the two main topics of this thesis, I think the areas quantitative types need to improve are ergonomics and performance.
-They are two pain points that functional programming has failed to fix, while other programming language have been successful basing their entire value proposition upon them (Rust, Javascript, Python, etc).
+They are two pain points that functional programming has failed to fix, while other programming languages have been successful basing their entire value proposition upon them (Rust, Javascript, Python, etc).

-Ergonomics have made huge strides forward with interactive development environment like we find in Idris, Agda or Coq.
+Ergonomics have made huge strides forward with interactive development environments as we find in Idris, Agda or Coq.
 But their gimmicks cannot sustain the behemoth of features that commercially successful programming languages showcase.
-Linear types won’t turn the balance around, but they will help in some important aspects: ensuring APIs contracts and protocols are respected, showing this information in the type, and therefore in the documentation, help the compiler generate more helpful error messages, and help guide new users navigate complex programs by being explicit about usage rules that were left unwritten before.
+Linear types won’t turn the balance around, but they will help in some important aspects: ensuring APIs contracts and protocols are respected, showing this information in the type, and therefore in the documentation, helping the compiler generate more useful error messages, and helping guide new users in navigating complex programs by being explicit about usage rules that were left unwritten before.

 Until the recent development in resource tracking technologies, it wasn’t clear how the concept of performance could be approached and studied in functional programming.
 We did not have a way to get a hold of it.
-But just like we did not have a way to get a hold onto side-effect until monads, I strongly suspect quantitative types will allow us to turn performance from an abstract concept into a concrete term in a programming language, just like `IO` became a concrete term in functional programming languages.
+But just like we did not have a way to get a hold on side-effect until monads, I strongly suspect quantitative types will allow us to turn performance from an abstract concept into a concrete term in a programming language, just like `IO` became a concrete term in functional programming languages.

 I hope you enjoyed reading this report on linear and quantitative types as much as I did writing it.
-I wish I explored the paths of knowledge that I discovered with more depth.
+I wish I explored the paths of knowledge that I discovered in more depth.
 Yet, I am satisfied with the result of this year of exploration.
-I come out of it with a strong intuition about quantitative types, how to use them and how to improve them.
+I come out of it with a strong intuition about quantitative types, how to use them, and how to improve them.
 I strongly believe this thesis, as the first detailed exploration of quantitative types used in practice with dependent types, will be the start of a series of great discoveries.

 \newpage